 They charge a 0.85% sliding commission which means the more you trade the lower the commission.
 Depositing funds is done through Poli and Bpay.

 BTCMarkets seems to be the most popular with multiple trades happening every minute so you are not left there waiting for your buy order to be fulfilled (assuming you place a reasonable request).

 I saw a large volume of orders ranging from $200 all the way up to $100k+ so it's definitely not a small time exchange.

-However, their support is an absolute let down.
+Their support is however an absolute let down.
 Prepare to wait days for a unhelpful response.
 My poli deposit has taken almost a whole week and is still pending.
-There are lots of complaints on their Facebook page about slow payments too, one might guess they're just holding money during these dips..
+There are lots of complaints on their Facebook page about slow payments too.

 If you wish to get in quick BTCMarkets is not the option as their verification process will take up to 10 days as they opt to send you a letter in the mail for ID verification.
 Once you're in though, the trade volume is definitely looks good.

 Unlike the other two options, Cointree only allows you to buy at the "market" price.
 You must put faith in their business model where they promise to find you the best possible price.

 They charge a 3% commission which can be quite high if you plan on purchasing a large amount.

 Cointree's payment model is not very comforting as you will be required to place an order without knowing exactly how much you are getting in return.